- Nomination from your Home Institution

 - Official Transcript

-To apply to Carleton as an exchange student, you must be nominated for exchange through the international office at a current exchange partner- see the list of our current partners here.
+To apply to Carleton as an exchange student, you must be nominated for exchange through the international office at a current exchange partner.
 Exchange students pay tuition to their home institution during their time at Carleton.

 Steps for Completing the Application

-- Read important course selection information and note which courses are NOT available for exchange students.
-You will need to take a look at this information before you fill out the form
+- Read important course selection information and note which courses are not available for exchange students.
+You will need to take a look at this information before you complete the application form.

 - Submit an official transcript.
 The document should be an original and officially translated into English

-- Submit official proof of English proficiency if you are applying from a country in which English is not the dominant language.
+- Proof of English proficiency is required for students whose native language is not English and the primary language of instruction at their home institution is not English (some exceptions may apply).
 Documents should be original, with test dates no more than 24 months from the time of application, and should be officially translated into English.
 The minimum scores required for: